-Students must complete the Syllabus Acknowledgment form, verifying that the student has read and understands the content of this syllabus.
+Students must complete and sign the Syllabus Acknowledgment form at the end of the syllabus, verifying that the student has read and understands the content of this syllabus.

-This is due by the start of the second day of class.
+This is due not later than the start of the second day of class.

-• If a student's cell phone goes off during class, the student will be asked to leave.
+• If a student's cell phone goes off during class, the student may be asked to leave.
+If they are in an exam - they will be given the highest grade of "50", even if on the last question of the exam.